-RECOMMENDED PREREQUISITE: SUCCESSFUL COMPLETION OF ADVANCED BIOLOGY OR TEACHER APPROVAL
+YEAR-LONG / 2 CREDITS RECOMMENDED PREREQUISITE: SUCCESSFUL COMPLETION OF ADVANCED BIOLOGY OR TEACHER APPROVAL LUNCH-STUDY COURSE (2 CREDITS) AP SCIENCE LAB FEE REQUIRED

 AP Biology is a college level course recommended for students interested in medicine, health-related careers, and life science majors.
 The course content is established by the College Board and students may earn college credit based on an AP exam taken at the end of the year.
 Score requirements for credit are determined by individual colleges/universities.
-Students and parents should be prepared for the rigor of the Advanced Placement curriculum with its extensive amount of reading.
-There are 8 units covering the AP Biology Curriculum with emphasis placed on integrating knowledge, principles, and processes of biology across units and understanding the means by which hypotheses are generated, biological information is collected and analyzed leading to biologically supported conclusions and predictions.
+Students and parents should be prepared for the rigor of the Advanced Placement curriculum with its extensive amount of reading and independent learning.
+There are 8 units covering the AP Biology Curriculum with emphasis placed on integrating knowledge, principles, and processes of biology across units and understanding how hypotheses are generated, biological information is collected and analyzed leading to biologically supported conclusions and predictions.
 An understanding that science is a human endeavor with social consequences is emphasized throughout the course.